 Now we are going to guide you on how to move Apple Music to SD card with NoteBurner Apple Music Converter step by step.
 Before we get started, please make sure you've downloaded and installed the program on your computer (Mac/ Windows).
 Otherwise, please click on the links below to finish the setup.

 Launch the program.
 Click button "+" on the upper left.
 A pop-up window will show you all of the songs you've downloaded in your iTunes library.
+Or you can also directly drag & drop the music from iTunes / Music app to NoteBurner.
 Choose the songs you like for converting and then press OK.

 Click the gear button on the upper right of the interface.
 There will be a pop-up window to allow you to choose output format (MP3/AAC/FLAC/WAV/AIFF), output quality, and output path.